rsxdalv/bark/README.md

 cd bark
 ```
 Change to the AMD Test Version

+Note: (you may be able to skip `git checkout bark_amd_directml_test` and use main branch, if not, you will be able to soon)
 ```
 git checkout bark_amd_directml_test
 ```
 Now try running it.
 Bark has to download all the models the first time it runs, so it might look frozen for awhile.
 It's another 10 gigs of files.
 ```
 python bark_perform.py